felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 Since the same electronic circuits are being replicated, the electronic output is also the same.
 This means:

 * the timings are the same
-* the same "lack" of input lag is the same
+* the "lack" of input lag is the same
 * the colors are the same
 * the sound waves are the same (**Audiophiles, this should especially make your ears perk up.**)